cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### doguctl state

 This call reads and writes dogu state values.
 It is used in combination with a [HealthCheck](../core/compendium_en.md#healthchecks).
-However, for persistent values that need to be present even after restarts, `doguctl config` should be used.
+It is lost upon restart of the container.
+For persistent values that need to be present even after restarts, `doguctl config` should be used.

 ```bash
 $ doguctl state "installing" # write the value to the state